Pylons/pyramid/docs/tutorials/catalog/index.rst

 or from within a ``pshell`` session to update the set of indexes used by your application.

-In :term:`view` code, you should be able to get a hold of the root object via the :func:`pyramid.traversal.find_root` API.
+In :term:`view` code, you should be able to get a hold of he root object via the :func:`pyramid.traversal.find_root` API.
 The ``catalog`` attribute of that root object will represent the catalog previously added.